harveypekar/mobile/docs/course.md

 * To do this in a general way, so we learn how to figure this out on your own for eg. VR applications.
 * To practice several soft skills : writing a pitch, presenting a project, and writing a report.

+You will do this by designing, implementing, and pitching a mobile app.
+"A mobile app" is a very specific term, it needs to be an app that specifically works well on mobile.
+We explain this in more detail in "Design of a mobile application" /* TODO make proper link */

-The reasoning behind it is simple.
+The reasoning behind the structure of the course is simple.
 There's not that much to teach about mobile applications, so a project based course seems obvious.
 Even then, 6 credits is a lot, so we added practicing soft skills.
 This is not an arbitrary decision.
 In the industry, mobile applications are developed in a small team (less than 10 programmers), and it's important that you can propose and defend features and improvement.
 This is also generally true in the domain of digital experiences, where programmers are expected to discuss directly with artists and designers.
+If they make a mistake in what they ask of you, you're the one paying the price by changing your work, so it pays to catch errors as soon as possible!

 An additional motivation was direct feedback from interns about what is missing from the entire degree.
 If you're surprised to find things like code quality in this course, it's because it is a bridge to your internship.